lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 **4. Extract a line profile.**
 Click the "Tools" icon, then select the "Line" icon in the "Extract" row (see Figure 1).
 The pop-up "Extract" window will appear.
-In the image, click-and-drag to draw a line across any object(s), and the 1D brightness profile (line profile) will appear in the pop-up window.
+In the image, click-and-drag to draw a line across any object(s), and the 1D brightness profile (line profile) will appear in the pop-up window (see Figure 2).

 **5. Adjust the aperture.**
+In the "Extract" window, aperture options are provided in the format "x-by-y".
-The aperture options in the "Extract" window are given in "x-by-y", and will always be 1 along the direction of the line.
+The options will always be 1 along the direction of the line.
-For example, more horizontal line aperture options will be "1x3" to "1x7" (always 1 in the x-direction), whereras more vertical line aperture options will be "3x1" to "7x1" (always 1 in the y-direction).
+For a more horizontal line the options will be "1x3" to "1x7" (i.e., always 1 in the x-direction).
+Whereras for a more vertical line the options will be "3x1" to "7x1" (i.e., always 1 in the y-direction).
-Options to calculate the "Average" or "Sum" within the aperture are given.
+The options to calculate the "Average" or "Sum" of the fluxes within the aperture are given.
 Figure 2 demonstrates a "7x1" sum aperture used on a more vertical line profile across two blended objects.